procore/documentation/erp_integration/erp_events_dictionary.md

     }
   }
 ```
+**Additional Info:**
+This resets the status of the requisition in Procore and sends an event to the microservice indicating that the requisition has been unsynced.

 **Required Actions:**
 There are no required actions in response to this event, but integrators can use the data provided by this event to clear any cached data associated with the requisition or its items in the microservice.

+---

 ## Commitments